KIM SEONG-JA, COMMANDER

 We had another tense meeting under the canopy of Eurasia.
 To summarize, we’re scouting every day.
 Nobody wanted to sit in their bunks and twiddle their thumbs for god knows how long.

 Our first long distance excursion into the gray taught us a lot about the challenge we’re facing.
-Lesson one: navigation only gets you so far.
+Lesson one: without infrastructure, navigation only gets you so far.
 It’s impossible to find the havens without some kind of visual cue.
 Our most reliable cue is the Earth flag.
 It’s the highest point and the flag itself is huge, taller than a man, taller than Alex even.
 At first we expected our crew insignia to be the best guide because it’s orange and yellow but those colors don’t show up well against the dim sunrise.
 The Earth flag is big and black with four right angles that cut right through the whiteout.

 Lesson two: temperature means jack shit.
 Remember when it was seventy below and still as the surface of the Moon?
 That was peaches and cream compared to thirty below with wind chill.
 Our scouts always bring a hypothermia kit whether or not the doctor’s with them.
 The other kit stays at camp in case our maintenance crew requires it.
 I don’t anticipate needing it.
 When I’m out there shoveling I generate so much heat I sometimes have to take my hood off.
 We’re throwing our precious calories literally to the wind, but what else is there to do?
 That air intake’s not going to clean itself.